apache/accumulo-website/_docs-2/troubleshooting/basic.md

 The monitor uses the ZooKeeper `stat` [four-letter-word][zk-4lw] command to retrieve information.
 The ZooKeeper configuration may require explicitly listing the `stat` command in the four-letter-word whitelist.

+**I've lost the Accumulo root password, now what?**

+Running `accumulo init --reset-security` will prompt you for a new root password.
+CAUTION: this command will delete all existing users.
+You will need to re-create all other users and set permissions accordingly.
+Running the `accumulo admin dumpConfig` command will output current configuration, including current users, which may aid in this process.

 ## Accumulo Processes

 **My tablet server crashed!
 The logs say that it lost its zookeeper lock.**